Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 #### Description

-Returns an array of specification files contained within the current portal
+Returns an array of specification files contained within the current portal.

 #### Return type